cisco/mindmeld/source/userguide/entity_recognizer.rst

 **Sequence-level Statistics**
   |

-  In Workbench, we define *sequence-level accuracy* as the fraction of queries for which the entity recognizer successfully identified **all** the expected entities.
+  In MindMeld, we define *sequence-level accuracy* as the fraction of queries for which the entity recognizer successfully identified **all** the expected entities.

 Now we have a wealth of information about the performance of our classifier.
 Let's go further and inspect the classifier's predictions at the level of individual queries, to better understand error patterns.